 Wear a good-fitting shirt or sweatshirt and tights or jeans that reach below ankle level.
 This will protect you from chafing, sunburns, or insect bites.
 Don't forget to wear a riding helmet and close-toed riding boots to protect your feet appropriately.
 Comfort and protection are the top two priorities in horse riding.

-However, this can increase depending on the horse's age, size, breed, training, and pedigree.
-Before buying a horse, ensure you can provide a suitable and safe place for them to live and a diet suited to their needs and activities.
+Cob horses and New Forest ponies start at £1,000 to £1,500, while the minimum cost of Hanoverian and Andalusian horses is between £4,000 to £4,500.
+Before buying a horse, make sure you can provide a suitable and safe place for them to live and a diet suited to their needs and activities.

 This will depend on your goal and objective for horse riding (for competition or leisure), your budget, and your time.
 Often, riders can learn to walk horses after weeks of attending lessons.
 However, actual horse riding often needs more time and practice to master.
 On average, riders usually take one lesson per week.

 It's free and takes only a minute.